 - The proposed human-in-the-loop controller will transform the way coupled stability in pHRI is achieved, letting the robot be less conservative to improve agility/transparency of the human-robot system without compromising its stability. - The proposed supervisory control can lead to a paradigm shift towards a controller-centric approach to ensuring safety in pHRI to complement safety considerations through mechanical design.

-Initial prototype of the wearable upperextremity exoskeleton robot with a hybrid (parallel and serial) actuation mechanism.
+Wearable upper-extremity exoskeleton robot with a hybrid actuation mechanism.

 Broader Impact on Society